nueverest/blowdrycss/README.md

 # blowdrycss
-Rapid styling tool used to quickly auto-generate DRY CSS files from encoded classes found in *.html, *.aspx, *.ascx, or *.master files.
+Rapid styling tool used to auto-generate DRY CSS files from encoded classes found in *.html, *.aspx, *.ascx, or *.master files.
 <br>Other file extensions can be add under `filehandler.py: FileFinder.file_types`.